Private Identity Testing for High-Dimensional Distributions

 \section{Acknowledgments}

-Part of this work was done while GK, AM, JU, and LZ were visiting the Simons Institute for the Theory of Computing, and while CC was a Motwani Postdoctoral Fellow at Stanford University.
+Part of this work was done while GK, AM, JU, and LZ were visiting the Simons Institute for the Theory of Computing, and while CC was a Motwani Postdoctoral Fellow at Stanford Universitym then a Goldstine Postdoctoral Fellow at IBM Research, Almaden.
 GK was supported as a Microsoft Research Fellow, as part of the Simons-Berkeley Research Fellowship program.
 Some of this work was completed while visiting Microsoft Research, Redmond.
 AM was supported by NSF grant CCF-1763786, a Sloan Foundation Research Award, and a postdoctoral fellowship from BU's Hariri Institute for Computing.
 JU and LZ were supported by NSF grants CCF-1718088, CCF-1750640, and CNS-1816028.
 CC was supported by a Goldstine Fellowship.
 The authors would like to thank Jayadev Acharya and Himanshu Tyagi for discussions that contributed to Theorem~\ref{theo:gaussian:product:reduction}. \fi